 - Assume that the node list that you get is okay and properly double linked.
 If for some reason the links are not right, you can apply node.slide to the list. - When you insert a node, make sure you use a previously removed one, a new one or a copy.
-Don't simply inject the same node twice. - When you remove a node, make sure that when this is permanent, you also free the node or list.
-When you free a node its components are checked and when they are nodes themselves they are also freed. - Although you can fool the system, normally you will trigger an error when you try to copy a nonexisting node, or free an already freed node.
+Don't simply inject the same node twice. - When you remove a node, make sure that when this is permanent, you also free the node or list - Although you can fool the system, normally you will trigger an error when you try to copy a nonexisting node, or free an already freed node.
 There is some overhead involved in this checking but the current compromise is acceptable. - When you're done, pass back (if needed) the result.
 It's your responsibility to make sure that the list is properly linked (you can play safe and again apply node.slide.
 In principle you can put nodes in a list that are not acceptable in the following up actions.
 Some nodes get ignored, others will trigger an error, and sometimes the engine will just crash.